 Sexual Harassment: Conduct on the basis of sex that is both unwelcome and is determined by a reasonable person to be so severe, pervasive and objectively offensive that it denies a person equal access to a District program.
 Quid pro quo sexual harassment, requiring a person to submit to unwelcome sexual conduct in exchange for an aid, benefit or service is also covered by District policy.
 Sexual assault, dating violence, domestic violence, and stalking, as defined by District policy are also types of sexual harassment.

 Racial/Ethnic Harassment: Discrimination on the basis of race, color, or national origin includes discrimination based on a person’s actual or perceived race, color, national origin, ethnicity, or ancestry.
-This includes discrimination based on the country, world region, or place where a person or his or her ancestors come from; a person’s Limited English Proficiency or English Learner status; or a person’s actual or perceived shared ancestry or ethnic characteristics, including membership in a religion that may be perceived to exhibit such characteristics (such as Hindu, Jewish, Muslim, and Sikh individuals).
+This includes discrimination based on the country, world region, or place where a person or their ancestors come from; a person’s Limited English Proficiency or English Learner status; or a person’s actual or perceived shared ancestry or ethnic characteristics, including membership in a religion that may be perceived to exhibit such characteristics (such as Hindu, Jewish, Muslim, and Sikh individuals).

 Gender-Based Harassment: May include acts of verbal, nonverbal, or physical aggression intimidation, or hostility based on sex stereotyping.
 Thus, harassment of a student for failing to conform to stereotypical notions of masculinity and femininity constitutes sex discrimination.
 Gender-based harassment can rise to a violation of District policy and/or Title IX when such conduct denies or limits a student’s ability to receive educational aid, benefits, services, or treatment.